punkplod23/codeclub-roblox-studio/readme.md

 CREDIT: Gemini Flash, i used an LLM to make these lessons I have only tested as far as lesson 6

+Lessons to add long term to finish this module off.

+DISCO Ball.
+Creating and importing assets.
+Sound design.

+Lesson on gameplay.